 The AFP(Additional Fire Protection and fire extinction) notations as additional special features are given to the cargo ships complying with the requirements of this annex, and the details are as follows.
+In addition, requirements of SOLAS Convention, FSS Code and the Flag Administration are also to be complied with.
+(2022)

-- (1) AFP-A: Ships whose accommodation spaces comply with the requirement of Sec 2. - (2) AFP-M: Ships whose machinery spaces comply with the requirement of Sec 3. - (3) AFP-C: Ships whose cargo spaces comply with to the related requirement of Section 4.
-In case the container ships, the class notation as following may be assigned to ships which have been constructed to comply with the related requirements. - (A) AFP-C(1): Container ships whose cargo spaces comply with the requirement of 405.
-2 - (B) AFP-C(2): Container ships whose cargo spaces comply with the requirement of 405.
-3 - (C) AFP-C(3): Container ships whose cargo spaces comply with the requirement of 405.
-4 - (D) AFP-C(FSC): Container ships whose cargo spaces comply with the requirement of 405.
-5 - (4) Requirements of Section 2, Section 3 and Section 4 can be combined and applied.
+- (1) AFP-A: Ships whose accommodation spaces comply with the requirement of Sec 2. - (2) AFP-M: Ships whose machinery spaces comply with the requirement of Sec 3. - (3) AFP-C: Ships whose cargo spaces comply with to the related requirement of Section 4. - (A) In case the container ships, the class notation of the below may be assigned to ships which have been constructed to comply with the related requirements. - (a) AFP-C(1): Container ships whose cargo spaces comply with the requirements specified in 405.
+2 - (b) AFP-C(2): Container ships whose cargo spaces comply with the requirements specified in 405.
+3 - (c) AFP-C(3): Container ships whose cargo spaces comply with the requirements specified in 405.
+4 - (d) AFP-C(FSC): Container ships whose cargo spaces comply with the requirements specified in 405.
+5 - (B) In case the ro-ro ships and vehicle carriers, the class notation as following may be assigned to ships which have been constructed to comply with the related requirements.
+(2022) - (a) AFP-C: Ro-ro ships and vehicle carriers whose cargo spaces comply with the requirements specified in 402.
+2 - (b) AFP-C(EV): PCC notation assigned pure car carriers or pure car/truck carriers whose cargo spaces comply with the requirements specified in 402.
+3 (2024) - (4) Requirements of Section 2, Section 3 and Section 4 can be combined and applied.
 In case the cargo ship which complies with Section 2 and Section 3 is given a notation "AFP-AM" as addition special feature notation.